 Style Notes: There's always a punky finish to everything Zadig puts into the world, whether it's a studded bag or a slung-on velvet blazer you could wear to a concert with ripped jeans.

 What to Buy: This cardigan is really calling our names.

 Style Notes: With Nicolas Ghesquière leading the charge, LV has become a trusted source of burgeoning trends and directional fashion, from the incredible leather jackets down to the equally intricate footwear.

-Style Notes: Thanks to and Vetements chief and Creative Director Demna Gvasalia, Balenciaga is going crazy on the street style circuit.
+Style Notes: Thanks to and Vetements chief and Creative Director Demna Gvasalia, Balenciaga is going wild on the street style circuit.

-What to Buy: The shoes are always a hit.
+What to Buy: The sunglasses are always a hit.

 Style Notes: Anthony Vaccarello is now leaving his mark on the storied house.

 Style Notes: Created by French style icon Jeanne Damas, Rouje is a blogger favourite for its barely there blouses, flirty sundresses, and high-waisted denim.